From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Learnability

-With this observation, the same reasoning, using Gödel's second incompleteness theorem, as in Subsection \ref{SbSctGoedelUndecidableVCDim} yields:
+With this observation, the same reasoning, using Gödel's second incompleteness theorem, as in Subsection \ref{SbSctUndecidablePACClassification} yields:

-\begin{corollary} Assume that $F$ is a recursively enumerable and consistent formal system that contains elementary arithmetic.
+\begin{corollary} Assume that $F$ is a recursively enumerable and consistent formal system that contains elementary arithmetic and that can reason about $\mathcal{G}_F$, and such that infinitely many theorems can be proved in $F$.
 Then $\mathcal{G}_F$ does not have an infinite Littlestone tree, but this statement cannot be proved in $F$. \end{corollary}